bmcilhenny/chylingo/README.md

-#Chylingo
+# Chylingo
+## Flatiron Project
+###### Chylingo!
+Teach D.J.
+Rumpus some Chinese words before his big state visit to People's Republic of Chyna.

-After getting rejected from Flatiron's in-person bootcamp in July, I knew I had to create something.
+After getting rejected from Flatiron's in-person bootcamp in July, I knew I had to create something awesome.

-Something that a) worked but more importantly b) was fun to build.
+Something that a) worked but more importantly b) summarized my personality and c) was fun to build.

 I knew when I had applied for Flatiron in July I was devoted to becoming a Software Engineer.
 But with no projects under my belt and not even the slightest clue what Github or stackoverflow was